FOLK NIGHT HEADLINERS

 "That wasn't our name," she said in July of 2017.
 "That wasn't our theme!"

-To our knowledge, our version of "Get Together" is the first-ever release of the famed peace anthem as a 45 single (beating the Youngbloods' hit version by a year).
+The CofR version of "Get Together" is the second-ever release (behind We Five) of the famed peace anthem as a 45 single (beating the Youngbloods' initial release by a year).

 The Children of Rain with the Boston Band